geoloqi/Geoloqi-Android-SDK/README.md

 certain permissions and services, otherwise the Geoloqi SDK may not function as expected.

-> Note: You can run the included script `generate-manifest` from a
+> Note: You can run the included script `tools/generate-manifest` from a
 > terminal to generate a new barebone AndroidManifest.xml.

 The best way to get started is to copy the `AndroidManifest.xml` from